Documentation

 Expected result: You can read a written summary of what the customer asked for during the call or voicemail.

-If a call has a recording but no transcript yet, you may see options such as Generate transcript or Refresh.
+If a call has a recording but no transcript yet, you may see Check for transcript.

-Use this when the transcript has not been created yet.
+Use this when the transcript has not appeared yet.

-Use Refresh to check whether the transcript is ready.
+Use Refresh to check again whether the transcript is ready.

 Place a call from the customer conversation